OGRECave/ogre-procedural/docs/manual/texture.md

 ## Example

-The Sample_Material project demonstrates how to use various texture generators and modifiers to build a texture, with it's associated normal map.
+The `Sample_Material` project demonstrates how to use various texture generators and modifiers to build a texture, with it's associated normal map.

 Here is a diagram of how the final texture is obtained:

 \dotfile texture_01.gv

-And here is the code to build it :

-\include Material.cpp